 - What is the process for making a claim?

 - How long does the claims process take?

 - Will a person handle my claims or are they handled online?

 - Will the same agent always manage my policy?

 - Are you able to tailor existing insurance products to my specific requirements?

-The advantage of working with a broker is that they can provide you with more choice than an agent can.
+The advantage of working with a broker is that they can provide you with more choice than an agent.

-A good broker is out to get the best insurance product for you based on your needs and has access to different providers selling a variety of property or casualty insurance.
-Long-term relationships with customers and reputation are keys to the success of an insurance broker.
+A good broker is out to get the best insurance product for you based on your needs and has access to different providers selling a variety of insurance coverages.
+Long-term customer relationships and a good reputation are what make a successful insurance broker.
 Depending on where you live, provincial organizations such as the Registered Insurance Brokers of Ontario and the Insurance Brokers Association of Alberta, among others, provide governance and education for independent brokers.

-Brokers are often independent businesses with in-depth knowledge of the evolving insurance landscape and available services; that is their competitive advantage.
-A broker’s job is to quickly and accurately compare property or casualty insurance options from a variety of carriers on your behalf.
+Insurance brokerages are often independent businesses with in-depth knowledge of the evolving industry and available services; that is their competitive edge.
+A broker’s job is to quickly and accurately compare insurance options from a variety of carriers on your behalf.

 Questions to ask an insurance broker